arkshir/dsv_test/README.md

 (The SQL Server container might take a little while to spin up.)

-After every resource is in the running state, they can be acessed through the urls:
+After all resources are running, they can be accessed via URLs:

 - [Api](https://localhost:7445/scalar/v1)
 - [Frontend](http://localhost:8000)